quasarframework/quasar-framework.org/source/components/tooltip.md

 </button>
 ```

-The idea is to place `<q-tooltip>` inside your DOM element / component that you want to be the trigger.
-Don't worry about Tooltip content inheriting CSS from the container as the Tooltip will be injected as a direct child of `<body>`.
+The idea is to place `<q-tooltip>` inside your DOM element / component, when you want it to be the trigger for the Tooltip.
+Don't worry about Tooltip content inheriting CSS from the container.
+This won't occur, since the Tooltip will be injected as a direct child of `<body>`.

 ## Vue Properties
 | Vue Property | Type | Description |